VoluntaryLabs/Bitmarkets/README.md

 #compiling

-After cloning the git repo, you'll need to run init.sh to do a recursive init and pull of the submodules.
+After cloning the git repo, you'll need to init and pull all the submodules by running init.sh and pull.sh.
 Then you should be able to build and run in Xcode.

+To verify/audit the build you'll need to download and compile some of the statically built executables (e.g. python and tor in BitmessageKit) seperately.

+#development path

+- ability to choose between bid addresses
+- address whitelist&blacklist, personal ratings and comments
+- password client login, encrypt client data files
+- ui update, image browsing view option within a category
+- support stores with namecoin (a namecoin name to bitmessage address entry)
+- consider alternatives to tor e.g. onion routing via bitmessage?